department-of-veterans-affairs/va.gov-team/products/ask-va/research/Question protocol/Conversation guide: Business Line Template.md

 ### Start page

 This is the start page.
-We're going to imagine that someone starts by signing in.
+We're going to imagine that a submitter starts by signing in.
 I'm going to skip ahead to the first page of the form now.

-### Select a category, topic and sub-topic
+### About you

 I'd like to ask a couple questions about this screen now.
+On this screen, the submitter tells us who they are, so we know what information to collect from them.
+This question currently exists on AVA.

+* Why do you need to know whether any submitter is a VA employee?
+   * We noticed this field isn't required, how do you feel about removing this question?
+* Sometimes we need to collect the Veteran's Date of Death, but this isn't required.
+How does this help you reply to their query?
+* We noticed that if someone says they are submitting a general question, they need to provide their zip code.
+Do you know why a zip code is required?
+* Is there anything on this page that you would change?
+Why?
+* *Add any specific questions for this business line*

+### Category and topic

-On this screen, the user chooses a category, topic and sub-topic.
+On this screen, the submitter chooses a category, topic and sub-topic.
 This is very similar to the current AVA.

 * Do you face any issues related to the current categories, topics and sub-topics in Ask VA?
    * For example, do submitters ever choose the incorrect category?